psychopy/workshops/source/translators/setUpVersionControl.rst

   - Download and install the appropriate version

-- Linux users can easily download |gitFiend|
+- Linux users can easily |downloadGitFiend|

+.. |downloadGitFiend| raw:: html

+  <a href="https://gitfiend.com/all-downloads" target="_blank">download GitFiend</a>

 Step 4: Cloning
 ------------------

-- *Cloning* involves downloading files from an online *Git* repository to your computer
+- *Cloning* means downloading your online *Git* repository to your computer

   - Unlike *forking* it doesn't disassociate anyone
-  - So if you clone your online fork (which is just you)

-    - you will remain as the sole committer
+- It also establishes a connection between your local and online files

 Step 4a: How to start cloning from *GitHub Desktop*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^